School Tax Calculator

 2024 property taxes vs. 3-3 Tax Savings Plan

-Despite very high taxes, some communities still can't afford to fund schools.
+Our property taxes are too damned high!
+New Hampshire relies too heavily on local property taxes to fund public education.
+Despite very high taxes, some communities still can't afford to reliably fund their schools.

 Let's make this real.